-AMD Ryzen: Specs and performance revealed on new Zen chips
+AMD Ryzen: Specs analysis, rumours and release date window

-All the latest news and specs for AMD's exciting new Ryzen chips, based on new Zen architecture.
+AMD's Zen-based Ryzen processors are almost here.
+We have everything you need to know, including specs, the latest rumours and when we expect Ryzen chips to arrive.
+Read on for more...

-AMD hasn't had us this excited about a new processor in a long time.
-For years, AMD seemed to have ceded the high-end processor crown to Intel, but the company is back big time with its brand new Zen range.
+AMD hasn't had us this excited about a new processor launch in a long time.
+For years, the firm seemed to have ceded the high-end processor crown to Intel, but AMD is back big-time with its brand-new Zen range.

 "2017 is going to be a really great year for AMD.
 It's our best roadmap in 10 years plus," said Kevin Lensing, corporate vice president and general manger of AMD's Client Business Unit. "[Zen] allows us to bring innovation and competition back to the market."